 It is the responsibility of each student to be familiar with the immigration requirements related to their status.
-Following the guidelines below will help you to avoid many unnecessary problems.
+Following the guidelines below will help you to avoid violation of your F-1 status.

 - Keep your passport valid for at least 6 months.

 Contact your home country's embassy in the U.S. for information about renewing your passport validity.

 - Keep your local address updated.

 Keep your local residential address current through CalCentral.
 It must be updated every time you move.

 F-1 students cannot be outside of the US for 5 or more consectutive months, or the F/J status will end.